tsamkharadze/TBC-concept/README.md

 ## 🧐 About <a name = "about"></a>

 This project is part of an educational project selection stage by TBC Academy and USAID.
-The task involves creating a page similar to TBC X USAID.
+The task involves creating a page similar to TBC Concept

 ## 🤖 Technologies Used <a name="technologies_used"></a>